stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The test is designed to check that the builder invokes the correct API method with the expected arguments (including the `VkInstanceCreateInfo` descriptor).
+This test is designed to check that the builder invokes the correct API method with the expected arguments and `VkInstanceCreateInfo` descriptor.

 However by default all methods in the mocked library will return zero (which of course is the Vulkan success return code) so the test passes whether we include the `when` clause or not and essentially proves nothing.